Is waking up at 4am really the secret to being a successful person?

 So, an early start counts as anything from 3.30am to 5.45am.
 Any earlier and it’s really impossible to justify it as the morning.
 Who are you kidding?

-Apple's Tim Cook is a notable and extreme example - reportedly rising at 3.45am to answer emails before heading to the gym at 4.30am.
-While many CEOs tend to rise a little later - between 5am and 6am, almost all incorporate some kind of exercise and email checking.
-Few appear to make time for a leisurely breakfast or a crossword.
+Apple's Tim Cook is a notable and extreme morning routine example - reportedly rising at 3.45am to answer emails before heading to the gym at 4.30am.
+While many CEOs tend to rise a little later - between 5am and 6am, almost all incorporate starting the day with some kind of exercise and email checking.
+Few appear to make time for a leisurely breakfast or a crossword to boost energy levels.
 It’s up, exercise, and straight to work.
 Other early risers include Michelle Obama who works out before doing emails and Anna Wintour, who wakes at 5am and plays tennis at New York’s Midtown tennis club.
 According to a survey conducted by Fleximize, a UK revenue-based finance provider, Arnold Schwarzenegger sets his alarm to 5am, reads the news and then uses his iPad to check his email.
 Venture capitalist Brad Feld wakes at 5am, makes coffee, and then feeds the dog before checking his RSS feeds and email.
 After that, he goes for a run.

 It can be easy for people who aren’t CEOs of multi-million pound companies to say "well yes, if I was chauffeured to work like Tim Armstrong of AOL I’d also be more productive and be able to wake up early with no stress".
 But there are plenty of people who do set their alarms early and who try to seize the day.